 - What do you want said about you when you are not in the room?

 Be purposeful about this step.
 Your personal brand is housed in what you say, in person, online, in emails.
 It is housed in how you present yourself at work, at play, in fact anywhere.
 Every meeting you are in, every function you attend, every email you send, every tweet you compose, every status update you make, every picture you share, contributes to your personal brand.
 So my advice is to start being aware and mindful of what image you are cultivating.
 Be strategic about Brand You!

 - Rewrite your CV now!

 - Develop a killer LinkedIn profile!

 - Use Social Media wisely (if you don’t think your employer, clients or recruiters check your twitter or Facebook…think again!)

 Personal branding is such an interesting subject and like many others aspects of professional and personal development, is a never-ending, evolving and, if you choose it to be, rewarding and enjoyable part of life.
 This quick read isn’t meant to take the place of the deep work you can do, it is simply a set of thoughts and actions to start you off.

-If you want to know more about this fascinating subject and you are in Melbourne, subscribe to hear more about Mentoring2Thrive, my bespoke mentoring program for women where all sorts of topics such as personal branding are covered.
+If you want to know more about this fascinating subject and you are in Melbourne, subscribe to hear more about The Advancing Women Formula my leadership program for women where all sorts of topics such as personal branding are covered.